magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 - **Band of Misfits.** You are a member of a newly-founded hunter clan.
 You don't know each other very well yet.
 Or... perhaps you do?
 A member has piqued your interest, for better or worse.
 Who is it and why?

 ### Setting Notes
+##### Pertaining to Hunters
 1. **Altered Body.** Hunters are those who have chosen to embrace corruption and drink a sinister concoction made of mutated ingredients.
 Their initial skills and experiences are obtained from others, not through their own efforts.
+2. **Links of Blood.** Hunters are inducted in a group, their fates tied together as they form a clan.
+Members of a clan are able to resist corruption when they are close to each other.
+Some clans even develop powerful synergistic skills as they become more powerful.
+3. **Dying Lone Wolf.** Hunters who are the last of their clan essentially lost a part of their souls.
+They become prone to madness and insanity.
+Following the hunter tradition, these hunters seek out others to continue the lineage, transferring their knowledge and mentoring a new clan.
+4. **Crazed Monstrosities.** Hunters who have lost their minds to the corruption often become an empty husk.
+Yet, sometimes, they become monstrosities, sources of madness who aimlessly roam the lands.
+Due to this, those in the know would often kill off all members of a hunter clan, or leave at least two alive.
+5. **People's Perception.** Some revere hunters as saviors.
+Others are wary of them and their power.

+##### Pertaining to the Town of Maplemoor
-2. **Guildsmen.** Maplemoor is a town that is governed by a consortium of guildmasters.
+1. **Guildsmen.** Maplemoor is a town that is governed by a consortium of guildmasters.
 The food grown and livestock reared in the town has less contamination than usual.
+It is unclear why.
+2. **Treated as Mercenaries.** Hunters in the town are treated as mercenaries that will do any job for coin.
+Individual perceptions may vary.
+3. ****

+##### Pertaining to the World
+1. **Sources of Life.** Villages and towns form around sources of safe food and water.
-3. **Safe Rations.** After eating safe rations during a rest that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
+2. **Safe Rations.** After eating safe rations during a rest that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
 These temporary hit points do not stack and only lasts for a day.
-4. **Contamination.** Rations foraged from the wilderness are contaminated.
+3. **Contamination.** Rations foraged from the wilderness are very likely contaminated.
 They do not grant any temporary hit points.
+A hunter's body is able to somewhat resist contamination.
+	- If a non-hunter consumes contaminated rations, they must make a DC10 (+each day consuming contaminated rations) CON saving throw, or take 2 stacks of exhaustion.

 ### Homebrew Houserules
 #### 1. Gritty Rest